Missions OperationsReport

 At the logistics base camp (© NGV / B2)

-(B2 in Rukla) The reinforced forward presence (“Enhanced Forward Presence” or EFP) of NATO countries is gradually anchoring itself in the Lithuanian landscape.
-The system is gradually breaking down.
+(B2 in Rukla) The enhanced forward presence ("Enhanced Forward Presence" or EFP) of NATO countries is gradually taking root in the Lithuanian landscape.
+The system is gradually becoming established.
 And we are already preparing for the next rotation, in 2018.

 Part of the Rukla camp - Lithuania (© NGV / B2)

 In the Rukla base, many buildings have already been renovated.
-But the excavators continue to be active in every corner to expand the camp and erect new buildings.
-The Lithuanian government plans to spend around twenty million euros – with help from NATO and the United States – to modernize and expand its barracks.
+But the diggers continue to be active in all corners to extend the camp and erect new buildings.
+The Lithuanian government has planned to devote some twenty million euros – with the help of NATO and the United States – to modernize and extend its barracks.

 Excavators in action in Rukla (© NGV)